Stanislaus County, California: Sheriff

-The Stanislaus County Sheriff provides court protection, jail administration, and coroner services for the entire county of 540,000 in population.
+The Stanislaus County Sheriff provides court protection, jail administration, and coroner services for the entire county.
 It provides patrol and detective services for the unincorporated areas of the county.
-The Sheriff also provides law enforcement services by contract to the municipalities of Riverbank, Patterson, Waterford, Salida, and Hughson.
+The sheriff also provides law-enforcement services by contract to the municipalities of Riverbank, Patterson, Waterford, Salida, and Hughson.
 These municipalities fund police coverage as specified in the respective sheriff's contract with each city.